algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ### Visualization

-Now that the `.json` file has been structured, the backend must process this data to create a logical representation of the FPGA.
+Now that the `.json` file has been structured, the back end must process this data to create a logical representation of the FPGA.
 The front end will then use this data to render an interactive visualization of the FPGA structure and signal propagation.

 #### Generate the visualization